silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

     |:----:| :-----------:| :----------------|
     |**sensitivity**| -119.1 dBm| -118.4 dBm|

--  Compared with original example,There is a **0.7 dBm** loss on sensitivity.
+  **Conclusion:** Compared with original example,There is a **0.7 dBm** loss on sensitivity.
 But the loss is trivial and the optimization is well worth to do it.
 ## FAQ
 ### Can we use the approach for other bitrate, for instance, 19.2kbps or 1.2kbps?
 So far this tutorial is only for **9.6kbps**.
 If you want to implment it for 1.2kbps or 19.2kbps, please contact with the slicion labs FAE.